Daniel-Chin/personal-website/public/blog/carbon_accounting/src.md

 Using the steak example:
 <img src="cea.png" alt="Diagram of CEA flow" />

 The laminar nature of CEA flow prevents double counting or loss of CEA.
-Also notice that not all firms add CEA to products: few firms need to measure their carbon emission, while most firms only need to compute their products' CEA from the input materials' CEA and the amortized CEA of equipments.
+Also notice that not all firms add CEA to products: few firms need to measure their carbon emission, while most firms only need to compute their products' CEA from the input materials' CEA and the amortized CEA of production equipment.
 This is why it's called carbon emission *accounting*.
 In the end, the CEA that consumers see equals the actual amount of carbon emission the goods and services are responsible for.

 Price tags will look like: "$50, CEA 20mL".
-We will know the *magnitude* of carbon emission related to our activities, enabling us to weight our carbon-cutting efforts accordingly.
+We will know the *magnitude* of carbon emission related to our activities, enabling us to weigh our carbon-cutting efforts accordingly.

 ## Discussions
 * To facilitate CEA transfer between firms, we can use a block chain or a centralized bookkeeper.